Deportivo Cali: Clásico Añejo

 Deportivo Cali also has a rivalry with Millonarios, which is known as the Clásico añejo (Vintage classic) since it was the first rivalry other than the regional derbies to be recognized as such in Colombian football.
 The two sides played a tiebreaker series to decide the 1949 Campeonato Profesional champion, which ended up being Millonarios, and the rivalry was intensified in the 1960s and 1970s as Deportivo Cali began winning league titles and challenging Millonarios.
-Both sides have ended in the top two places of the league 10 times, and have also placed in the top two places of the all-time table of the Categoría Primera A, which as of 2022 is still led by Millonarios, with Deportivo Cali having been surpassed for second place by Atlético Nacional.
+Both sides have ended in the top two places of the league 10 times, and have also placed in the top two places of the all-time table of the Categoría Primera A, which as of 2022 was still led by Millonarios, with Deportivo Cali having been surpassed for second place by Atlético Nacional.
 Although the rise and consolidation of Atlético Nacional and América de Cali starting from the 1980s has caused interest in this rivalry to decline somewhat, it is still considered an important match in Colombian football.

 Supporters

 Tifo depicting Andrés Pérez by Frente Radical Verdiblanco prior to a match in 2016.

 As one of Colombia's most traditional and successful clubs, Deportivo Cali has one of the largest fanbases in the country.
 Their main supporters group is known as Frente Radical Verdiblanco, an ultras group founded in 1992 which is divided into factions, most of them from Cali but also from other neighboring towns and cities, and usually stand in the southern stand of Estadio Deportivo Cali.
 They are known for their undying support of the club, as well as practicing hooliganism and frequently engage in fighting with fanbases of other clubs, particularly with the fans of América de Cali and Independiente Medellín, with whom they have been involved in several violent incidents.
+The group is known as one of the most dangerous in South America.
 Other recognized supporter groups are Avalancha Verde Norte and Horda Combativa, both of which stand at the northern stand of the stadium.

 In recent years, Deportivo Cali has become one of the clubs topping the stadium attendance rankings in Categoría Primera A, averaging nearly 15,000 fans per home match in the 2023 and 2024 seasons.
-As of February 2025, the club had 4,641 season ticket holders.
+For the 2026 season, the club sold all 10,000 season tickets available.